Hadith: Ilm Darayah, the Science to Understand the Hadith Text

 48. Narrations that describe the virtue of praying with caps or turban on the head.

-49. Narrations describing Isaac as the one who was sacrificed by Prophet Ibrahim
+49. Narrations describing Isaac as the one which Prophet Ibrahim sacrificed

-50. Narrations condemning the wives of the Prophet.
+50. Narrations that condemn the wives of the Prophet.

 51. Narrations prescribing shade for somebody on the Day of Judgment.

-53. Narrations that prescribe the worldly reward for reciting Ism Azam (the greatest sacred name)
+53. Narrations that prescribe the worldly reward for reciting Ism Azam (the most significant sacred name)

 54. Narrations that describe the virtue of poverty and starvation.